KTH/devops-course/contributions/demo/hors_yptu/README.md

-# CI/CD pipeline with automatic deplyoment
+# CI/CD pipeline with automatic deployment

 In this demo, we want to use kubernetes on AWS(https://aws.amazon.com/eks/) to design a CI/CD pipeline.
 This pipeline connects to git repositories, tests automatically and builds new images in case of successfull tests.
 New images are automatically deployed in the cluster.
 Ultimately we want to have a setup in which we only push a change to the master of the repository and, in case the code is alright, the new version will automatically run in the cluster.